Dhi13man/NumCuts/README.md

 # Num-Cuts
 A C++ based tool that allows you to set up custom shortcut keys that you can press along with Num Lock/Caps Lock to run anything on your PC or the web.
 Contains a full HTML/CSS based UI made using NodeJS and Electron Framework.

-# The Repository has 2 Branches:
+#

-Master:
+Master Branch:
 --
 Contains the back-end code constructed in C++ and Batch.
 It is responsible for self-installation to C:\\ScrRunner (modifiable) and Startup, and executing the Scripts and GUI based on shortcuts.

-Master-GUI:
+Master-GUI Branch:
 --
 Contains the front-end GUI interface made through HTML, CSS and JavaScript, built into an app using Nodejs and the Electron framework.